-All of the Centro MCS Syndicates are structured as an investment in an Australian unit trust.
+All of the Centro MCS Syndicates are structured as investments in Australian unit trusts.
 As a non-resident of Australia, a NZ Investor may be subject to withholding tax on distributions from an Australian unit trust.

 Australian withholding tax should apply to distributions at the applicable Australian non-resident tax rates.
 There are a variety of different types of withholding which may apply depending on the circumstances.